Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/Dependencies/README.md

 # VLC Dependencies

+**Note:** Some (or all) of software packages listed below likely have uses outside of being leveraged by VLC.
+However, the author only used the below items for getting VLC working with various media formats.
+As such, these are only described here in the context of being leveraged as VLC dependencies.

 **Build types:**
 * All except libcdio and vcdimager: cross-compiling (on system with ```mipsEEel-linux-*``` toolchain installed)
 * libcdio and vcdimager: native (directly on PS2 Linux)